False front

 Tradition of "show facades" goes back to the very beginnings of the architecture, when the simplest buildings might have just one opening serving both as a door and a window.
 The special role of the wall with this opening was stressed through articulation and decoration.

 Outside of architecture, "false front" is used to describe a deceptive outward appearance in general, false hair in front (like bangs).
+In cabinetry, false drawer fronts give sink cabinets the appearance of having drawers (for aesthetical reasons) where the sink and plumbing leave insufficient space for them.